zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopes.md

-# EditScopes and EditScopeless  Forms
+# EditScopes

-{"gitdown": "include-file", "file": "../templates/top-legacy-editscopes.md"}
+The page you requested has moved to [top-legacy-editscopes.md](top-legacy-editscopes.md).

-{"gitdown": "include-file", "file": "../templates/top-editscopeless-forms.md"}
+# EditScopeless  Forms

-{"gitdown": "include-file", "file": "../templates/portalfx-extensions-faq-editscope.md"}
+The page you requested has moved to [top-editscopeless-forms.md](top-editscopeless-forms.md.)